Terrastories/terrastories/documentation/COMMUNITY-SETUP.md

 3. `member` - has the permission to view `Stories`, `Speakers`, and `Places` (restricted and non-restricted).
 4. `viewer` - has the permission to view `Stories`, `Speakers`, and `Places` (non-restricted only).

-The idea behind this architecture is to allow communities to determine who gets to edit manage the data, and who has access to restricted content. `members` can be understood as community members who can see all of the stories and places, whereas `viewers` are non-community members who may only see a selection of the stories that the community has chosen to share with outsiders.
+The idea behind this architecture is to allow communities to determine who gets to edit and manage the data, and who has access to restricted content. `members` can be understood as community members who can see all of the stories and places, whereas `viewers` are non-community members who may only see a selection of the stories that the community has chosen to share with outsiders.

 It is in our roadmap to allow `admins` to set granulated viewing and editing permissions for each individual story per specific username credentials, instead of doing so on a binary community vs. outsider basis.